marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 Loading the stats for a single gem is not very exciting, let's create a form to ask the user which gem he / she will like to see the stats for.

-First we'll add a form on top of the template at `app/views/main.html`:
+First, we'll add a form on top of the template at `app/views/main.html`:

 {% highlight html linenos %}
 <form ng-submit="loadGemStats()">